meliharvey/triceratops/README.md

 ## Goals

 Triceratops is a Grasshopper exporter made for web developers that use Three.js.
 Therefore, the intention is to create a Grasshopper plugin that exposes the Three.js object classes and their attributes while using terminology the mirrors that of Three.js.
-Many components, therefore, which represent specific Three.js object classes in both name and attributes.
+Many components represent specific Three.js object classes in both name and attributes.
 For instance, the component [MeshStandardMaterial](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial) allows the user to create an object of this class and associate it a mesh object.

 ## Output